Tag Archives: elderly

 The pendulum swings in the momentum of life.

-Although Mama is not the best of health, I am grateful to God that we are able to celebrate her life and bring her joy.
+Although Mama is not in the best of health, I am grateful to God that we can celebrate her life and bring her joy.

-She’s had a hard life, which I shared about in my memoir.
-We both have.
-But God has turned our mess into a message.
+In my memoir, I shared that she’s had a hard life—we both have—but God has turned our mess into a message.

-I feel blessed knowing that I can bring Mama some joy surrounded by family.
+I feel blessed knowing I can bring Mama joy, surrounded by family.

-My husband, children and their spouses, helped to make her day special, as we showered her with gifts at one of her favorite restaurants.
+My husband, children, and their spouses helped to make her day special, as we showered her with gifts at one of her favorite restaurants.

 While I have made no bones about our complicated mother-daughter relationship, those obstacles have never diminished my love for her.

-The bottom line is: We.
+The bottom line is We.
 Love.
 Our.
 Mothers.
 And we desire to honor them.

-I pray the Lord grant us the strength to relinquish them into His hands when that time comes for us all.
+I pray the Lord grants us the strength to relinquish them into His hands when that time comes for us all.
 May this blog post bring perfect peace and be a tribute to all our mothers.

-We love you Gloria Esther Perez.
+We love you, Gloria Esther Perez.

-We love you Edna Tinsley Canter.
+We love you, Edna Tinsley Canter.

-We love you Ruth Ann Mendez.
+We love you, Ruth Ann Mendez.

-Mother’s love is something that no one can explain, it is made of deep devotion and of sacrifice and pain, it is endless and unselfish and enduring come what may.
+Mother’s love is something that no one can explain; it is made of deep devotion and of sacrifice and pain, it is endless and unselfish and enduring, come what may.
 For nothing can destroy it or take that love away.”

 ~ Hellen Steiner Rice

-“It is a far, far better thing that I do, than I have ever done; it is a far, far better rest that I go to than I have ever known.”
+“It is a far, far better thing that I do than I have ever done; it is a far, far better rest that I go to than I have ever known.”

 6 Comments